lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 \[G13\] Rufo, C. M. *et al*.
 (2014). '[**Short peptides self-assemble to produce catalytic amyloids**](https://www.nature.com/articles/nchem.1894)'. *Nature Chemistry*, 6, pp.303-309. doi:10.1038/nchem.1894.

-> Several 7-mer oligopeptides were found to form a β-strands, in particular those with alternating hydrophilic-hydrophobic primary structure (e.g. LKLKLKL, L: leucine, K: lysine, with many others).
+>Several 7-mer oligopeptides were found to form a β-strands, in particular those with alternating hydrophilic-hydrophobic primary structure (e.g. LKLKLKL, L: leucine, K: lysine, with many others).
 When positions 2 and 4 were replaced with histidine (H), the β-strand structure was retained, and some of these peptides self-assembled into an amyloid fibril structure with β-pleated sheets, and exhibited catalytic activity for the hydrolysis of p-nitrophenyl acetate (pNPA) in the presence of Zn(II) ions.
 These peptides work by binding Zn(II) ions with the histidine residue side chains, a motif found in many extant hydrolase enzymes.
 The sequence IHIHIQI was especially effective, with $ \frac{k_{cat}}{K_m} = 360 \ M^{-1} \ s^{-1} $ at pH 10.3.

+\[G14\] Nanda, J. *et al.* (2017). '[**Emergence of native peptide sequences in prebiotic replication networks**](https://www.nature.com/articles/s41467-017-00463-1)'. *Nature Communications*, 8, 434(2017). doi:10.1038/s41467-017-00463-1.

+>[To be added...]

 ---